 TOP5 Rankings in Kurokawa Onsen

-If you are planning to stay in Kurokawa Onsen for more than two nights, it would be a good idea to stay in the hot spring town for one day and stay at a ryokan a little farther away from the hot spring town for the second day.
-A five-minute drive will take you to the peaceful Japanese countryside, and you will feel as if you are going back in time.
-The hot spring town is bustling, but this area is very tranquil.
+If you are planning to stay in Kurokawa Onsen for more than two nights, it would be nice to stay in the onsen town on the first day and stay at a ryokan a little further away from the onsen town on the second day.
+A five-minute drive from the onsen town will take you to a peaceful Japanese countryside, and you will feel as if you have stepped back in time.
+During the day, free shuttle buses run to the onsen town for your convenience.

 Onsen means “hot spring” in Japanese.